 The Association owns 100% of the issued share capital of Hellenic Shipping War Risks Services Single Member SA, a company incorporated in Greece.
-(Formerly Hellenic Shipping War Risks Insurance S.A., which in Greek was named Ellinikai Naftiliakai Asfalissis Kata Kindinon Polemou A.E. ("Ellinikai")).

 The consolidated financial statements include the accounts of the Association and Hellenic Shipping War Risks Services Single Member SA.
 The consolidation is conducted under the historical cost convention.